blueOceanSustainableSolutions/pyTST/README.md

 ## Usage
 This package provides both a command line tool as well as a python library (for more flexibility).
-Usage examples for the library are provided in `example` folder.

-### Command line examples
+### Command line usage
 If the signal data looks like:
 ```
 # time   signal